If you’re just starting out with cartoon drawing, I have some great tips that I wish I knew when I was a beginner.

 1- ALWAYS Start With Basic Shapes

-Every character, every environment is basically made of basic shapes that are refined.
+Every character and every environment is basically made of basic shapes that are refined.

 A head is nothing more than a wobbly sphere on top of a body.